rage/cyber-security-base-19/data/module-3/part-1/index.md

 The easiest way to check the visibility is to try the links in incognito mode.
 Do _not_ remove the project until you have received the points.

-Make sure that (these are the most common reasons for project being rejected)
+Make sure that (these are the most common reasons for a project being rejected)
 - The flaws are real, and not just hypothetical, and the fixes are included in the code,
-- The fix actually fixes the problem, and not just hide it,
+- The fix actually fixes the problem, and not just hides it,
 - There is a backend, and the flaws/fixes occur in the backend.
 Remember that the user can manipulate the frontend as much as possible.

-Note that essay is not accepted immediately as it needs to be approved by the course staff.
+Note that the essay is not accepted immediately as it needs to be approved by the course staff.

 ### Writing essay

 You will then write a 1000 word report (hard limits: 800-1500) that pinpoints the flaws and describes how they can be fixed.
 The report _must_ follow the following structure:

 ```rest